experiment-games/experiment-source/docs/libraries/Resources/AddFile.md

 ---

 <div class="lua__search__keywords">
 Resources.AddFile &#x2013; Add a file to the list of resources so it's downloaded when players connect to the server.
+For convenience .vmt and .mdl will also add the related .vtf/.png/.jpg and model files (.vvd, .ani, .dx80.vtx, .dx90.vtx, .sw.vtx, .phy) with the same name.
+It will warn for each missing file.
 </div>